 Unlike many of its competitors, BrandCrowd is not about generating the perfect logo based on numerous questions, and it’s not about AI or machine learning.
 (So when our robot overlords take over, BrandCrowd will likely not be to blame.)
 It’s about you building a logo, fast, with the help of a fairly large library of pre-made icons and layouts.
 And well, it does that successfully.

 I’ve criticized other logo generators in the past that used this same approach, but that was because their logos were outdated and they had a very small selection.
-By contrast, BrandCrowd currently has over 21,000 icon designs to pull from and they’re (mostly) quite beautifully-made.
+By contrast, BrandCrowd currently has over 40,000 designs (in multiple formats) to pull from and they’re (mostly) quite good.

-Fortunately, while the icon library could be bigger (21,000 + icons seems like a lot until you try to design one for literally every business need), BrandCrowd does offer robust, yet simple customization.
-It’s not a full-fledged graphics program, but that’s probably not what you’re looking for.
-In short, you can absolutely design a unique-looking logo.
+Fortunately, while the icon library could be bigger (40,000 + icons seems like a lot until you try to design one for literally every business need), BrandCrowd does offer decent customization.
+It’s not a full-fledged graphics program.

 There is a fairly wide selection of fonts and you can pick from a variety of preset colors for each element.
 Or, you can use the color picker to get just about any color you want, which isn’t as common a feature as it should be.
 Some of the logos support gradients, but not all.
 Also, your final download comes with a PNG file that has a transparent background.

-You can easily change the layout by using the preset layouts or by using the drag and drop feature.
+You can easily change the layout by using the preset layouts or by using the drag-and-drop feature.
 Logo icons are logically categorized and you can customize the color for each.
-In short, you’ve got options.

 As far as I can tell, there’s no functional limit on the number of characters in your company name or slogan.
 However, if your company name is 129 characters long, I would strongly suggest abbreviating it.